 The press immediately attacked the star for her diva-like symptoms stemming from her success as soon as the article was published, calling her ungrateful and conceited.
 Heigl further enraged critics when she retracted herself from a 2008 Golden Globe nomination for Best Supporting Actress, stating, "I did not feel that I was given the material this season to warrant an Emmy nomination."
 She eventually left Grey's Anatomy in 2010, prior to adopting a special-needs baby with her husband, named Nancy Leigh.

 Despite the backlash from critics, Heigl continued to find success in several romantic comedy box office hits, including 27 Dresses (2008), The Ugly Truth (2009) opposite Gerard Butler, Killers (2010) alongside Ashton Kutcher and Life as We Know It (2010).
 She also obtained the rights to Janet Evanovich's Stephanie Plum novel series and recently starred in the first part of the film adaptation, One for the Money (2012).

-Heigl's upcoming films include, the comedy The Big Wedding (2013) with Robert De Niro and Diane Keaton, the animated comedy The Nut Job (2013) and the thriller Face Blind (2013).
+Heigl's most films include, the comedy The Big Wedding (2013) with Robert De Niro and Diane Keaton, the animated comedy The Nut Job (2014), the dramedy North of Hell (2014), the romantic drama A Moment to Remember (2014) and the thriller Face Blind (release date unknown).

 Katherine Heigl Husband & Dating History Timeline